grimmlab/ForeTiS/docs/source/index.rst

 For more information, installation guides, tutorials and much more, see our documentation: https://ForeTiS.readthedocs.io/

-ForeTiS and its documentation is currently under construction.
-The pip-package is not yet available, but feel free to already test the Docker workflow as described in our documentation: https://ForeTiS.readthedocs.io/en/latest/tutorials.html#howto-run-ForeTiS-using-docker
+Feel free to use the Docker workflow as described in our documentation: https://ForeTiS.readthedocs.io/en/latest/tutorials.html#howto-run-ForeTiS-using-docker

 Contributors
 ----------------------------------------